CrackedPolishedBlackstoneBricksMC/toybox/README.md

 Also at the moment, an excuse to try out [mill](https://mill-build.org).
 Compile with `./mill __.assembly`; arifacts go in `out/<subproject name>/assembly.dest/`.

+## TODO

+* better MCP api
+  * don't tie the format parsers to their representation
+  * possibly a new module containing definitions for class/field/method/package mappings, and MCP is just a module depending on it?
+  * that way i can reuse those definitions in other mapping formats
+* split off GSON utilities into their own modules (so you can use without GSON or slot in your own json api)
+* more tests lol

+There is also fabric mappingio, which [has a cool visitor api](https://github.com/FabricMC/mapping-io/blob/dev/src/main/java/net/fabricmc/mappingio/MappingVisitor.java) and [supports a lot of formats](https://github.com/FabricMC/mapping-io/blob/dev/src/main/java/net/fabricmc/mappingio/format/MappingFormat.java) but is geared towrads modern MCP obviously, so it doesn't support package mappings or fields.csv/methods.csv

 ## Tour

 ### toybox-checksum